Etenil/techtest-payments-api/README.md

 # techtest-payments-api
-A demo payments API in Go
+A demo payments API in Go.

+_Note: The Author learned Go in 2 days then produced this._

 ## Requirements